 “Awareness is growing rapidly, and I think that’s a very good thing.”

-Foster will shortly depart Women’s Safety NSW, a peak body for frontline domestic violence services across the state, after leading the organisation for almost three years.
-One of her first acts was to change their name from the Women’s Domestic Violence Court Advocacy Service NSW to something more befitting of their primary role responding to women experiencing domestic and family violence.
+One of her first acts had been to change their name from the Women’s Domestic Violence Court Advocacy Service NSW to something more befitting of their primary role responding to women experiencing domestic and family violence.
 It was an early step in the former corporate finance worker making good on a vow made during her job interview.

 “I literally rocked up to the interview and I looked at the three amazing giants of women, who were on the panel, and I just looked at them and said, ‘This is my job.
 You have to give me this job.’
 And then I proceeded to tell them exactly why.
 I already knew I could do something with this and really make a difference,” she tells LSJ.